Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Introduction

-To wrap up, we note the difference in derivation of \say{tangent-space-integration methods,} i.e.\ schemes that integrate (\ref{eq:tanSpaceDiffEq}), and projection methods of the form (\ref{eq:projectionMethod}).
-To derive (\ref{eq:tanSpaceDiffEq}), the Dirac-Frenkel time-dependent variational principle is applied in the continuous time setting, and then time is discretized for numerical integration.
-For projection methods, there are two approaches, both of which start by discretizing time in $\Xeither$ before making any approximations.
+To wrap up, we note the difference in the derivation of \say{tangent-space-integration methods,} i.e.\ schemes that integrate (\ref{eq:tanSpaceDiffEq}) (e.g.\ \cite{projSplit,kslVariant,localCoord1,localCoord2}), and projection methods of the form (\ref{eq:projectionMethod}) (e.g.\ \cite{projectionMethods1,projectionMethods2}).
+To derive (\ref{eq:tanSpaceDiffEq}), the Dirac-Frenkel time-dependent variational principle \cite{dirac,lubichbook} is applied in the continuous time setting, and then time is discretized for numerical integration.
+For projection methods, there are two approaches, both of which start by discretizing time for $\Xeither$ before making any approximations.
 The first approach is to integrate the full-rank differential operator $\LL(\Xf(t),t)$ in the embedding Euclidean space.
-Then, $\Xf$ is approximated as $X$ as in (\ref{eq:bestProjMethod}) and the projection operator is approximated with a retraction as in (\ref{eq:projectionMethod}).
+Then, $\Xf$ is approximated as $X$ as in (\ref{eq:bestProjMethod}), and the projection operator is approximated with a retraction as in (\ref{eq:projectionMethod}).
 The second approach is to apply an integration scheme to $\LL(X(t),t)$; here we integrate along the manifold, so retractions may be applied as we compute $\LLo$.
 At the last stage, a retraction is applied as in (\ref{eq:projectionMethod}).
-So, the difference between the tangent-space-integration methods comes from the order of time discretization in $\Xeither$ and approximation, which manifests in whether or not the tangent-space projection operator $\PT$ is explicitly integrated.
+So, the difference between the tangent-space-integration and projection methods comes from the order of time discretization for $\Xeither$ and approximation, which manifests in whether or not the tangent-space projection operator $\PT$ is explicitly integrated.
 Nevertheless, both schemes form consistent integrators.